Faculty

 Sharon Mesmer's fiction collections are Ma Vie à Yonago (in French translation from Hachette Littératures, 2005), In Ordinary Time and The Empty Quarter (Hanging Loose 2005 and 2000).
 An excerpt of her story "Revenge" appeared in the just-released anthology I'll Drown My Book: Conceptual Writing by Women (Les Figues).
 Poetry collections are Greetings from My Girlie Leisure Place (Bloof Books), which was one of Entropy’s “Best of 2015,” The Virgin Formica (Hanging Loose, 2008) and Annoying Diabetic Bitch (Combo Books, 2008); previous collections are Half Angel, Half Lunch (Hard Press, 1998) and the chapbooks Vertigo Seeks Affinities (Belladonna Books, 2006) and Crossing Second Avenue (ABJ Books, Tokyo, 1997).
 She has had print work in Poetry, New American Writing, Women's Studies Quarterly, West Wind Review, Abraham Lincoln and online work on the sites esque, The Wall Street Journal, Poets for Living Waters, and The Scream.
 A selection of her flarf poetry will appear in the forthcoming Postmodern American Poetry — A Norton Anthology.
 From 2003-2006 her column, “Seasonal Affect,” appeared in the French fashion magazine Purple; currently her music and book reviews can be found in The Brooklyn Rail.
 Her awards include a 2010 Fulbright Specialist grant, a 2009 Jerome Foundation/SASE grant (as co-recipient/mentor, with poet Elisabeth Workman, grantee), two New York Foundation for the Arts fellowships (2007 and 1999), and the 1990 MacArthur Scholarship given through the Brooklyn College MFA poetry program by nomination of Allen Ginsberg.

-Eliza Minot is the author of the novels The Tiny One and The Brambles, both published by Knopf/Vintage.
-Her work has appeared in a variety of magazines, a couple of anthologies, and her books have been named to various lists, including The New York Times Notable, Booksense 76, Nancy Pearl's, and Oprah's Top Ten Summer Picks.
-Her third novel, In The Orchard, will be published by Knopf in Spring 2023.
-She received her MFA in 2017 from Rutgers-Newark, where she was a Presidential Fellow, and has taught at Barnard College, NYU, and Rutgers-Newark.
+Eliza Minot is the author of the critically acclaimed novels The Tiny One, The Brambles, and In the Orchard, all published by Alfred A. Knopf/Vintage.
+Her work has appeared in a variety of newspapers and magazines, a couple of anthologies, and her books have been named to numerous lists, including The New Yorker’s best books of the year, The New York Times notable, and Oprah’s Top Ten Summer Picks.
+She is a recipient of a New Jersey State Artist Fellowship, a Yaddo residency, the Maplewood Library Literary Award, and was on the shortlist for the £20,000 Notting Hill Editions Essay Prize.
+She went to Barnard College and received her MFA from Rutgers-Newark, where she was a Presidential Fellow, in 2017.
+She has taught at Barnard College, Rutgers-Newark, and NYU.

 Geoffrey Nutter is the author of five books of poems: Cities at Dawn, The Rose of January, Christopher Sunset, Water's Leaves & Other Poems, and Summer Evening.
 His poems have appeared in journals and anthologies such as Carnet de Route, Verse, Denver Quarterly, Chicago Review, Fence, Xantippe, Best American Poetry 1997, and Iowa Anthology of New American Poetry.
 He is the recipient of an Academy of American Poets prize.